Laura6826/pands-weekly-tasks/README.md

 - the tuple *name_of_day* was created to define the order of the weekdays, (0 = Monday, 6 = Sunday).
 - The variable *today* was created, to simplify the code.
 - An **for** statement was then applied and a range defined to distinguish weekdays [0:5].
-- If the day was identified as a weekend, the print out would read:
+- If the day was identified as a weekend, the printout would read:
   - *'Today is '*(name_of_day[day_of_week])*.
 Unfortunately this is a weekday, go back to work'*
 - All other variables within the range would be treated as the weekend using the *else* statement.
-- If the day was identified as the weekend, the print out would read as;
+- If the day was identified as the weekend, the printout would read as;
   - *'Today is '*(name_of_day[day_of_week])*'.
 Hurrah, go back to bed!'*

 **When run:**